-STOP AND JOT

-How can language objectives support linguistic development in all bilingual classrooms?
+ACTIVITY STOP AND JOT How can language objectives support linguistic development?

 Descriptor C - Strategies and Content-Area Instruction in L1 and L2

 C. Knows strategies for integrating language arts skills in L1 and L2 into all content areas (and vice versa) and how to use content-area instruction in L1 and L2 to promote students' cognitive and linguistic development.